Vicki Faint NZDipBusAdmin, AAPNZ Cert, Associate

-Kia ora, ko Sherie taku ignoa.
+Kia ora, ko Sherie taku ingoa.
 As well as being a passionate member of AAPNZ for over 15 years, because of being a member of this amazing organisation, I was motivated to set up my own training, development and consulting business.
 Through networking and working with the amazing global whanau of business support professionals I have had the opportunity to meet and work worth a wide range of individuals and organisations.
 As part of giving back to AAPNZ for all it has given me, I support NET to operationalise their ideas and goals.
 I am also a member of the AAPNZ Professional Development Sub-Committee, advising NET on professional development matters and operationalising the decisions made by NET in the professional development space.

-I live in Carterton with my husband Michael , two primary age daughters, Sarah (12) and Rachael (9) and our three legged cat.
+I live in Carterton with my husband Michael , two daughters, Sarah (13) and Rachael (9) and our three legged cat.